-6. Oregon State University Campus
+6. Oregon State University Ecampus

-Oregon State University offers two of the state’s best online digital communications degree programs with its Bachelor of Science degree program (BS) or its Bachelor of Arts degree (BA) program in Digital Communication Arts.
+Oregon State University Ecampus offers two of the state’s best online digital communications degree programs with its Bachelor of Science degree program (BS) or its Bachelor of Arts degree (BA) program in Digital Communication Arts.
 Degree candidates enrolled in OSU’s online digital communications degree will be required to finish 180 quarter credits to graduate.
 Degree candidates can opt for one of four start dates with classes that include social media strategy, viral content, new media and culture, and applied media aesthetics, plus media entrepreneurship, to name a few.
 It is noted that OSU is a military-friendly school but requires that 45 of the last 75 semester units be completed at OSU.

-Founded as a research school under the Morrill Land Grant Act, Oregon State University (OSU eCampus) is also one of only several schools that are also a sea-grant, space-grant, and sun-grant school with a student enrollment that exceeds 31,250 students.
+Founded as a research school under the Morrill Land Grant Act, Oregon State University (OSU Ecampus) is also one of only several schools that are also a sea-grant, space-grant, and sun-grant school with a student enrollment that exceeds 31,250 students.

 What We Like: Nearly ¼ of a million students have graduated from OSU.